fusionlaboratories/experimental-chain/README.md

 # Jusion Chain Proof-of-Concept

+## Verifiable Oracle

+How does verifiable Oracle observe transactions on the L1 chain?
+Similarly to a Kachina Transition Funciton, but the Oracle performs the following Public Oracle Queries:

+- verify that a particular block exists
+  - for particular L1 (1 field element, ignored because we assume ETH),
+  - with particular block height (1 field element), and
+  - with particular hash (1 field element, 32 bytes).
+- verify that a particular transaction exists within that block
+  - transaction position (1 field element?),
+  - transaction hash (1 field element).

 ## Stratified System

 Assuming that Qredo is running as DApp on top of Fusion, then there are at least two levels: